 But when I finished graduate school and tried to pursue a career as a corporate graphic designer (it's what I went to school for afterall), I completely rejected my dream because I felt like I couldn't abandon the career I spent 7 years in school to get.
 Looking back, I can tell you with absolute certainty that my decision was based on my fear of failure and of the unknown.

 However, even with my initial rejection of surface design, my passion for patterns slowly crept back into my life in the form of digital scrapbook design.
-These past six years have allowed me to experiment and grow as a surface designer, so much so that I even now teach other digi designers how to create their own patterns from scratch (I absolutely love being a digi design teacher and plan on continuing to be).
+These past six years have allowed me to experiment and grow as a surface designer, so much so that I even now teach other designers how to create their own patterns (I absolutely love being a teacher and plan on continuing to be).
 And I'm proud to say that I finally have the confidence in myself and my abilities as a surface designer and believe that it's time for me to take the next big step in my career.

 I want the opportunity to design patterns and illustrations for companies like Target, Hallmark, West Elm, and Disney.
 I want to spend more time experimenting with my design style, using new-to-me techniques and learning from leaders in the industry.
 I want to build a recognizable brand aesthetic that's attached to my name, Shannon McNab.
 And most importantly to me right now, I want to exhibit my work at Surtex in 2017.